wafuwafu13/random-integer/README.md

 # Testing

-rpncc uses jest for testing.
+random-multiple-integers uses jest for testing.
 You can run test cases by installing dependencies then run "npm test" command.
 ```
 $ npm install
 $ npm test